JayMGurav/zuko/README.md

 # Hello.
 Zuko here

-> It’s time for you to look inward and begin asking yourself the big questions. -Zuko
+> “It’s time for you to look inward and begin asking yourself the big questions.” – Zuko

-**Zuko** is a blazing-fast, is a terminal-first CLI tool to supercharge your daily Data Structures and Algorithms (DSA) practice.
-It helps you stay consistent with your Data Structures & Algorithms (DSA) practice.
-With powerful UI, fast fuzzy search, and automatic boilerplate generation, Zuko brings discipline and speed to your daily routine.
+**Zuko** is a blazing-fast, terminal-first CLI tool to supercharge your Data Structures and Algorithms (DSA) practice.

+### 🎯 Our Goal

+Make the **developer terminal** the first and only stop for solving, exploring, and practicing questions — even offline — and use **version control** to track your progress over time.

-Inspired by the discipline and drive of Zuko from Avatar: The Last Airbender, this tool pushes you to stay consistent, train smart, and master the elements of programming one problem at a time.
+Inspired by the discipline and drive of Zuko from *Avatar: The Last Airbender*, this tool helps you stay consistent, focused, and efficient — bringing the full problem-solving experience right into your terminal.

+---

 ## ✨ Features

-- 📦 **Project Generator**: Create directories with template files in your preferred language (Rust, Python, java, etc.)
+- 📦 **Project Generator**: Instantly scaffold a new problem with boilerplate code in your preferred language (Rust, Python, Java, etc.)
-- 🔍 **Fuzzy Search with Preview**: Search problems with blazing speed using a TUI (like `fzf`) powered by `ratatui` and `nucleo-matcher`
+- 🔍 **Fuzzy Search with Preview**: Browse and preview problems at lightning speed using a terminal UI powered by `ratatui` and `nucleo-matcher`
-- 📖 **Markdown Rendering**: Preview the full problem description right in the terminal via `termimad`
+- 📖 **Markdown Rendering**: View full problem descriptions directly in your terminal with clean formatting via `termimad`
-- 📊 **Topics & Difficulty Filter**: Practice by tags, difficulty levels, or go fully random
+- 📊 **Topic & Difficulty Filters**: Practice problems by tag, difficulty level, or let fate decide with a random selection
-- 🔁 **Streak Tracking**: Track your practice streaks and stay motivated
+- 🔁 **Streak Tracking**: Build daily habits with automatic streak tracking
-- 🧠 **Local Sync**: Offline support with a synced local cache (via SQLite/Turso DB)
+- 🧠 **Offline-First Experience**: Train anytime, anywhere with synced local problem sets using SQLite or Turso DB
-- 🛠️ **VCS Integration**: Automatically set up git tracking and commit messages per problem, track your streak with your vcs.
+- 🛠️ **Version Control Integration**: Automatically manage git repositories per problem — commit as you solve, and track your streak through version control

+---

 ## 🚀 Quickstart